Andrew Hamilton Russell: Western Front

 The New Zealanders were back in Egypt by late 1915 to recover and recuperate.
 When the New Zealand Division was formed in March 1916, Russell was selected as its divisional commander.
 He immediately set about a training regime for his soldiers, many of whom were inexperienced replacements, to prepare them for combat.
 Initially, the division was tasked with defending a section of the Suez Canal but it was then decided that it would join two Australian divisions in France.

 The New Zealand Division, which totalled some 15,000 men in its ranks, departed Egypt in early April and proceed to the Armentières sector of the Western Front, as part of General Herbert Plumer's Second Army.
 Here the New Zealanders would undergo intensive training in trench warfare.
 The Armentières front line was regarded by the Allies as a nursery sector where new units could undergo familiarisation without being called upon for intensive offensive operations.
 By 16 May, Russell's command had responsibility for a 5.4 km stretch of the front line.
 He was not content to take a defensive posture as the German troops opposing his division did; instead he sought to control no-man's land, ordering regular patrols be dispatched and seeking to establish dominance over the enemy's sniping activities.
 It also carried out raids on the opposing trenches, seeking to capture prisoners and gain intelligence.

 Soon the New Zealand Division was involved in supporting the Somme Offensive, which opened on 1 July, with the objective being to tie down German troops so they could not be transferred to the Somme sector.
-This exposed problems and straining the men as extensive raids and patrols were carried out.
+This exposed problems and strained the men as extensive raids and patrols were carried out.
 Russell pushed for improvement, his goal being to create the best division in France.
 He inspected units daily and regularly visited the front line, even going into no-man's land on two occasions.
 He closely monitored discipline, and not just that of the enlisted personnel; officers were expected to perform well if they were to lead troops and Russell was not above removing those that did not meet his expectations.
 His insistence on rigid discipline was balanced by intensive training and tempered by close attention to the welfare of the troops under his command.
 In a letter to James Allen, the New Zealand Minister of Defence, Russell wrote: "What we want is a platoon officer who will look after his men exactly as a mother does her boy of 10".